Bible Meaning: Its moon, its month, fragrant, place of fragrance

 The city was founded north of the Dead Sea in the well-watered valley that lies just west of the Jordan River.
 Access to a good spring of water made the city like an oasis.
 The area's fertile nature lent to Jericho being called "the city of palm trees" (Deuteronomy 34:3, Judges 1:16, 2Chronicles 28:15).

-Jericho is the first location, west of the Jordan, conquered by the Israelites after they ended their forty years of wandering the wilderness.
+The city is the first location, west of the Jordan, conquered by the Israelites after they ended their forty years of wandering the wilderness.
 It was the miracle of the city's walls tumbling down, after the Israelites marched around it for seven days, which allowed God's people to enter the highly fortified town and destroy it (Joshua 2, 4 - 6).
-Jericho was ultimately given to the tribe of Benjamin as part of their inheritance in the Promised Land (Joshua 18:21).
+It was ultimately given to the tribe of Benjamin as part of their inheritance in the Promised Land (Joshua 18:21).

 Joshua, after Jericho is destroyed in 1405 B.C., declares a curse on anyone who rebuilds its walls and fortifies the city yet again (Joshua 6:26).
 The person who dares such an endeavor is prophesied to lose both his firstborn and youngest son as the penalty for his foolishness.

-More than 530 years later, during the reign of King Ahab (874 to 853 B.C.), Hiel the Bethelite rebuilt Jericho's walls and fortified the city.
+More than 530 years later, during the reign of King Ahab (874 to 853 B.C.), Hiel the Bethelite rebuilt and fortified the city's walls.
 As Joshua warned, Hiel lost his firstborn son when work began and His youngest son died when the work was completed (1Kings 16:34).

 In early 30 A.D., just before his death, Jesus travels to Jericho.
 As he nears the city, he heals a blind man who cried out to him for help (Luke 18:35 - 43).